The article is published within the framework of “Enlight” three-month analytical internship program.

-The presence of the epidemic in our everyday life has brought about various changes.
-The educational system was not an exception as a challenge of such a large scale is hard to remember in the last century.
-Even the temporary closure of educational institutions during two world wars was not as widespread as it is now because the classes were then mostly interrupted in the places of ongoing military actions and of high risk of bombardment.
+The presence of the pandemic has led to many changes in our daily lives, of which the education field has not been left out, where such a challenge is hard to remember on such a large scale in the last century.
+Even the temporary closure of educational institutions during the two world wars was not as widespread as it is now because the classes were primarily interrupted in ongoing military actions and of high risk of bombardment.
 Because of the epidemic various countries have faced a dilemma: continue to keep open educational institutions or close them.
-Many countries decided to timelessly close educational institutions which resulted in the impact on 60% of international school students’ community (90% in some resources) that were out of education.
-Because of restrictions, 188 countries of the world gradually closed schools from march 4 to April 1 in 2020.
+As a result, many countries decided to indefinitely close the educational institutions, which affected more than 60% (according to some sources, 90% of the student’s community), which dropped out of training indefinitely.
+Because of restrictions, 188 countries gradually closed schools from March 4 to April 1 in 2020.

-Due to closure of educational institutions an urgent need came up to develop, adapt or use new ways of organizing education which would allow not only to ensure the continuity of education but also to provide education in the highest quality possible.
-During the first period a number of tools of online education were tested in educational institutions of various countries (Moodle, Microsoft Teams, G Suite and so on) trainings of professor were implemented (in some cases those were made by NGOs or institutions) a number of methodological guidelines were developed to help teachers in organizing online education by using methodological, technical tools and computer programs.
+Due to the closure of educational institutions, an urgent need arose to develop, adapt, or use new ways of organizing education that would ensure the continuity of education and provide education of the highest quality possible.
+Initially, a number of online education tools (Moodle, Microsoft Teams, G Suite, etc.) were tested in educational institutions in many countries, and teacher training was provided (in some cases, they were organized by various NGOs or initiatives); several methodological guidelines were developed to help teachers in organising online education by using methodological, technical tools and software programs.

-After some breaks the educational system finally reorganized in an online platform which, however, did not only solve all problems, moreover, it brought new ones.
+After some breaks, the educational system was finally reorganized into an online platform, but, unfortunately, it not only did not solve all the problems but also led to the emergence of new ones.

 New environment, new challenges

-The other problem is the imperfection of online assessment and process of assessment in this context which is more aggravated during exams and final examinations.
-During the educational webinar, organized by UNESCO on April 9, 2020, the approach was proposed according to which learners’ progress should be assessed discovering their educational gaps and after opening school suggest accelerated and developed education and assessment as not all subjects could be thoroughly studied and assessed online.
-This could be one of the best solutions during the given situation, however, organization of online assessment keeps being one of the relevant pedagogic issues.
-What concerns exams, in some countries such as Great Britain, France, exams were canceled, other countries like Germany, Hungary, Austria, decided that exams should be held keeping epidemic rules, and other countries (such as Armenia) held the admitting and graduating exams cancelling a part of them.
+The other problem is the imperfection of online assessment forms and the evaluation process, which is more aggravated during exams and final examinations.
+On April 9, 2020, an educational webinar organized by UNESCO proposed an approach according to which students’ progress should be assessed to identify gaps in their learning, and after the reopening of schools, accelerated and developed learning and assessment should be offered, as not all subjects could be thoroughly studied and assessed online.
+This could be one of the best solutions during the given situation; however, online assessment is one of the relevant pedagogic issues.
+As for the exams, in some countries, such as Great Britain and France, the exams were canceled.
+Other countries, such as Germany, Austria, and Hungary, decided that the exams should be held in compliance with the anti-epidemic rules, and the rest of the countries (including Armenia) held the university entrance or graduation exams canceling some of the exams.

-The desire of pedagogues to work by their profession has been declined during the pandemic.
-N. Sweenay, a professor in Cambridge university, claims that a one third of teachers actively seek another job with the aim of leaving the present job within 5 years, which will bring a crisis of teachers and the recruitment process of education managers.
-Teachers’ and education managers’ complaints are connected with the heavy workload, big responsibilities and not appropriate low pay.
-In addition, in the background of numerous changes taking place in education now, there is a need to review the content of pedagogical education, having the purpose to prepare such pedagogues that not only will face the problems but also can successfully overcome and show creative attitude.
+The desire of pedagogs to work in their profession has declined during the pandemic.
+N. Sweenay, a professor at Cambridge university, claims that one-third of teachers actively seek another job with the aim of leaving the present job within five years, which will bring a crisis in the recruitment process of teachers and education managers.
+Teachers’ and education managers’ complaints are connected with the heavy workload, big responsibilities, and not appropriate low pay.
+In addition, in the background of numerous changes in education now, there is a need to review the content of pedagogical education, having the purpose to prepare such pedagogs that not only will face the problems but also can successfully overcome and show creative attitude.

-The organization of education in the online sphere by age-specific accounting of learners is also a problem.
-If the middle-aged children of school that had already adapted the rules of school and classes relatively could continue education in the online sphere, it was the problem for junior schoolchildren.
-It was sometimes needed from junior school children to sit in front of the screen, try to concentrate attention and not to show physical activeness, which was becoming an unpleasant process for them.
-Pedagogues were able to do some tricks, games and methods during the face-to-face education, which fostered children’s active attitude and concentration of attention.
-Except, if high school students actually realize their goals and the importance of education, it is a problem for junior school children too.
-Sometimes they do not realize the importance of education and they prefer to spend more time on their hobbies and activities than on learning, staying at home.
+The organisation of education in the online sphere by age-specific accounting of learners is also a problem.
+If the middle-school children who had already adapted to school and classroom discipline were able to continue their education relatively easily online, then it was a big problem for the elementary school students.
+Elementary school students were often required to sit in front of a screen for an entire hour, try to concentrate, and not engage in physical activity, which turned out to be an unpleasant process for them.
+During face-to-face training, educators were able to apply several tricks, games, and techniques that helped children become more active and focused.
+In addition, if high school students actually realize their goals and the importance of education, it is a problem for elementary school children too.
+They often do not even realize the need for education and being at home; they prefer to spend more time on the hobbies they are interested in than learning.

-To provide unobstructed education in high and mid schools we offer combining the education of Branch Programming type of technology with currently used traditional education in schools.
-Branching Programing allows to organize independent, individual education based on pre-arranged planning, use of which will not be obstructed in constantly changing conditions.
-It supposes no big division of exploring material and subjects and development of questions and exercises to determine the level of their mastery to find out the reasons for mistakes.
-It was given to the student after finishing work with each section, yet if the answers are wrong they cannot pass on to the other topic: they must redo that topic until they master it and answer the questions correctly.
-The whole process takes place by computer and the most difficult part is preplanning and arrangement of the program.
-After that, learners, in parallel with the work with teachers and classmates, will have an opportunity to study topics independently.
-This can be an effective supplement to the current approach in Armenia according to which, classes, having more than 20 school children, attend school only 3 day, 2 topics are given within days and one of them should be studied independently.
+To ensure the continuity of the unobstructed education in high and mid schools, we propose to combine the branching programming technology with the traditional teaching technology currently used in schools.
+Branching Programming allows to organise independent, individual education based on pre-arranged planning, which will not be obstructed in constantly changing conditions.
+It assumes the division of the studied materials and topics into small parts and the development of questions and exercises to determine the level of their mastery and find out the reasons for mistakes.
+After finishing work with each section, it is given to the student, yet if the answers are wrong, they cannot pass on to the other topic but must repeat that topic until they master it and answer the questions correctly.
+The whole process takes place by computer and the most challenging part is the preplanning and arrangement of the program.
+After that, in parallel with the work with teachers and classmates, learners will have an opportunity to study topics independently.
+This can be an effective supplement to the current approach in Armenia according to which, classes, having more than 20 pupils, during which two topics are assigned, and one of them should be studied independently.

-Due to the epidemic, this new situation in the field of education has also led to some positive changes that deserve our attention.
+Due to the pandemic, this new situation in the field of education has also led to some positive changes that deserve our attention.

-Moving to the online organization of education, a great number of trainings were held for teachers and education aid staff in many countries.
+In the transition to online education, large-scale training of teachers and support staff was provided in a number of countries.
 These fostered the development of professional skills/abilities and the usage of new methods and ways in the teaching process, which they can successfully use in face-to-face education.
 For example, teachers can determine the level of achievement of educational outcomes among the students in a given subject by conducting anonymous online electronic surveys.
 They can combine face-to-face education with online, having a purpose, for example, to keep in touch and continue studying with school children, who may have health problems or other reasons to be absent from the classroom and so on.

-The closure of educational institutions and online education fostered to the increase of the level of technical-technological literacy for all beneficiaries.
-Moreover, it fostered the increase of involvement of parents and family members in organizing the educational process of children and preparing the lesson.
-The latter is especially organized in the circle of the children’ parents and family members from elementary and middle school.
-On the other hand they were trying to support the development of children’s ability to use technical means, on the other hand parents were more involved in the learning process.
-Due to the fact that children actually did not attend school and teachers’ individual approach in online platforms is not like during the face-to-face, parents spent much more time on their children’ lesson preparation, on the explanation of possible uncatchable subjects and questions.
-It gave an opportunity for parents to spend much time with their children to learn about children’ educational difficulties, features.
+The closure of educational institutions and online education fostered the increase of the level of technical-technological literacy for all beneficiaries.
+Moreover, it stimulated the rise in involvement of parents and family members in organizing children’s educational process and preparing the lesson.
+The latter was especially prominent among parents of elementary and middle school students and other family members.
+On the one hand, they were trying to support the development of children’s ability to use technical means, on the other hand, parents were more involved in the learning process.
+Since children actually did not attend school and teachers’ individual approach in online platforms is not like during face-to-face practice, parents spent more time preparing their children, explaining possible incomprehensible topics and questions.
+It allowed parents to spend much time with their children to learn about children’s educational difficulties and peculiarities.

-Online education gave teachers and learners the opportunity of effective and flexible time management: now they have been able to record lessons and use them afterwards, create a database of online resources, organize educational processes in much more convenient conditions and not to spend time and resources on going to educational institutions and on coming back.
+Online education has allowed teachers and learners to effectively manage time and flexibility; for now, they have been able to record lessons and use them afterward, create a database of online resources, organize learning activities in more convenient conditions, save time and money on getting to and from school, and back.

-Epidemic fostered the revaluation of teachers’ role, realization of its importance.
-It was the priority challenge for teachers a big part of which tried to learn the opportunities given from online platforms and adapt education with new conditions in a short period.
-It was a rather busy and responsible period for them and at this stage their work as such was situated in the center of attention of school children’, parents’, family members’, education managers’ and beneficiaries’ of the society.
-As a result their work and willingness or the role and mission of teachers in these very processes, were the basis for the transformation of the teacher’s work and ideas about the latter’s image.
+The pandemic fostered the revaluation of teachers’ role, the realization of its importance.
+It was the priority challenge for teachers, a big part of which tried to learn the opportunities given from online platforms and adapt education with new conditions in a short period.
+It was a rather busy and responsible period for them and at this stage their work as such was in the center of attention of school children, parents, family members, education managers and beneficiaries of the society.
+As a result, their work and willingness or the role and mission of teachers in these very processes were the basis for transforming the teacher’s work and ideas about the latter’s image.

-Due to pandemic, one of the main trends was the process of transition from culture of teaching to culture of learning.
-Pedagogues stated to strive learners for individual education, the usage of technical tools in addition to being a revelation for thousands of learners also helped to realize the peculiarities of the organization of learning outside the classroom to gain practical experience and to develop a desire to use them continuously.
+Due to the pandemic, one of the main trends was the transition from a culture of teaching to a culture of learning.
+Teachers began to push students to learn more independently, and the use of technical means, in addition to being a revelation for thousands of learners, also helped them realize the peculiarities of organizing extracurricular learning, gaining practical experience, and developing a desire to use them continuously.

-It is obvious that 2020 will be written boldly in human history as problems that occurred during this year, left their big trace and would still be left on the development of humans, countries and of the whole world in general.
-The transition of the general education system to online platforms in parallel to the epidemic have had many opportunities, however, the transition of online education was full of new challenges and problems that will be left not only in the short terms, but also in the long term.
-The education will not be the same as it was because the challenges, problems, opportunities that have occurred within this short period, fostered the development of new educational paradigms.
+It is obvious that 2020 will be written boldly in human history as problems that occurred during this year left their significant trace and would still be left on the development of humans, countries and the whole world in general.
+The transition of the general education system to online platforms in parallel to the pandemic has had many opportunities that would have a positive impact on post-epidemic education, but at the same time; this transition was full of new challenges and problems that would be felt not only in the short but also in the long run.
+Education will not be the same as before the pandemic because the problems, challenges, opportunities that have emerged in this short period will be the impetus for developing new educational paradigms.